 To: New gTLD Subsequent Procedures PDP WG Recommendation: The Subsequent Procedures PDP should consider adopting new policies to avoid the potential for inconsistent results in string confusion objections.
 In particular, the PDP should consider the following possibilities:

-Determining through the initial string similarity review process that singular and plural versions of the same gTLD string should not be delegated
+Determining through the initial string similarity review process that singular and plural versions of the same gTLD string should not be delegated;

-Avoiding disparities in similar disputes by ensuring that all similar cases of plural versus singular strings are examined by the same expert panelist
+Avoiding disparities in similar disputes by ensuring that all similar cases of plural versus singular strings are examined by the same expert panelist;

-Introducing a post dispute resolution panel review mechanism
+Introducing a post dispute resolution panel review mechanism.

 Prerequisite or Priority Level: Prerequisite